modmore/docs/en/01_Commerce/v1/09_Server_Requirements.md

 - All requirements to run MODX Revolution 2.5+
 - PHP 5.4.4+, version 5.5.x, 5.6.x or 7.x _strongly_ encouraged.

 Payment gateways communicate over a HTTPS connection, as do some other integrations, so your server needs to be capable of opening secure connections.
-If you're able of downloading Commerce from the modmore package provider that's a good sign.
+If you're able to download Commerce from the modmore package provider that's a good sign.

 - OpenSSL 1.0.1 or higher (or similar compatible extension)
 - cURL 7.34.0 or higher